Victor28012001/zombifi/README.md

 🧠 Summary

-Bring Back Gladys fuses horror storytelling, FPS survival gameplay, and blockchain permanence into one emotional experience.
+zombifi fuses horror storytelling, FPS survival gameplay, and blockchain permanence into one emotional experience.
 Every fight, choice, and achievement is recorded forever on Hedera — turning your journey into a digital legacy.